Is there a cure for acne?

 Scratchy ingredients can cause micro-tears to our skin which can lead to further irritation, and exfoliating mitts and cloths can cause similar damage.

-Replace it with: a product containing chemical exfoliants like glycolic or lactic acid.
-These acids will gently remove old, dead skin cells from the skin and help coax out clogged pores without tearing or damaging the surrounding skin [6].
+Use a product containing chemical exfoliants like glycolic or lactic acid, which gently remove old, dead skin cells from the skin and help coax out clogged pores without tearing or damaging the surrounding skin [6].

 Pore strips

-Pore strips definitely workon comedones, especially blackheads, but they do pull and tug at the skin as you rip them away.
+Although they do work on comedones, especially blackheads, they also pull and tug at the skin as you rip them away — which isn't ideal.

-They also only make a cosmetic change: removing a blackhead might improve the look of your skin, but it doesn’t do anything to make sure that pore won’t become clogged again in the future.
+They also only make a cosmetic change: removing a blackhead might improve the look of your skin, but it doesn’t do anything to make sure that your pores won’t become clogged again in the future.

 Honey